AdarshRise/PayfortMobileSDKSample2020/README.md

 This project is not more than a sample, and only been created as a working sample.
 Please do your own set of customization and optimizations.

 You are free to Fork and use it as you like.
-I will accept any good PR which can improve the project( like deprications or improvment in some funtions ) , but not overcomplicate it with Optimizations.
+I will accept any good PR which can improve the project( like deprecation or improvment in some Methods) , but not overcomplicate it with Optimizations.